jhpyle/docassemble/_docs/installation.md

 * `/var/log/apache2/error.log`
 * `/usr/share/docassemble/log/docassemble.log`
 * `/tmp/flask.log`

+If you are debugging [background processes], check:

+* `/usr/share/docassemble/log/worker.log`

+If you are debugging [e-mail receiving], check:

 * `/tmp/mail.log`
+* `/var/log/exim4/mainlog`

 If you get an error in the browser that looks like a standard [Apache] error message, look in `/var/log/apache2/error.log`.
 If you get an